 Eat This, Not That!
 Tip: Fitness experts agree that Diaz’s approach to fitness can aid weight loss.
 “Before breaking a sweat, take a moment of gratitude for your health,” says celebrity trainer Kit Rich.
 “Doing so completely changes the energy of your workouts and can inspire you to push yourself harder.”
 So think positive—and avoid these 30 Bad Habits That Lead to a Fat Belly!

-Hot Gym Outfit
+They Get a Hot Gym Outfit

 "To get to the gym—when you already don't like yourself—is really hard.
 So I had to make it fun.
 I started wearing cute outfits and putting on a little bit of makeup.
 And as vain as it sounds, it really helped me because eventually I stopped hating the way I looked," Kelly Osbourne told our friends at Shape.